The Adventures of Perseus is proving to be a particular hit.

 The House Jack Built had its premiere performance at Studio@QT in Barnstaple at the end of January.

-Gill and Bill are architects.
+Kate and Rob are architects.
 Their house is cracking, one of their daughters is missing and the other has gone into labour.
-While Gill sets out on a virtual rescue mission, Bill retreats into his video game.
+While Kate sets out on a virtual rescue mission, Rob retreats into his video game.
 A mordant comedy.

 Backward Glance, extensively reworked after initial outings at the Brighton and Barnstaple Fringe Festivals, proved a major success at Prague Fringe Festival in 2009, netting multi story the Kreativni Cena (Creative Award) as well as a glowing review from the Prague Post.